-The 115 kV electrical transmission line that will be built from the project substation to the switchyard is proposed to be located within the existing road right-of-ways along Kerwood Road.
-From there, the transmission line will travel east along Elginfield and Nairn Roads within the municipal rights-of-way to an existing Hydro One 500 kV transmission line.
+A 115 kV transmission line will link the Project's substation to the adjacent switchyard which will collect power from this Project as well as NextEra's Adelaide and Jericho Wind Energy Centres.
+The transmission line will travel east along Elginfield and Nairn Roads within the municipal rights-of-way to an existing Hydro One 500 kV transmission line.
 It is anticipated that the transmission line will be mounted on existing hydro poles or on new hydro poles.
 The local utility company may require NextEra to erect additional poles, or replace undersized poles, in order to accommodate the transmission line.
 The poles are proposed to be constructed of wood, concrete or steel and will be between 18 and 30 m tall.